Victor Owusu

-For the rapper with the same birth name, see V.I.C.

 Victor Owusu (26 December 1923 – 16 December 2000) was a Ghanaian politician and lawyer.
-He has also served as Attorney General and Justice minister as well as foreign minister on two occasions.
-He was the Leader of the Opposition in the Third Republic from 1979 to 1981.
+He served as Attorney General and Minister for Justice on two occasions which were under the NLC and then Busia regime and also became Minister for Foreign Affairs under the Busia regime.
+He was the Popular Front Party's presidential candidate for the 1979 Ghanaian general election.

 Early life

 Owusu was born on 26 December 1923 in Agona, Ashanti Region.
 Owusu was an economist who later trained as a lawyer.
 He was a prominent member of the National Liberation Movement which stood for the 1956 elections in the Gold Coast prior to elections.
 During the First Republic, he was detained under the Preventive Detention Act (1958) by the Kwame Nkrumah government.
 He was released after the 24 February 1966 coup d'état that brought in the military National Liberation Council (NLC) government.
 He was appointed Attorney General and Minister for Justice by the NLC.